lukezbihlyj/homebridge-lennox-icomfort-modern/README.md

 - **Auto Mode Thresholds** - Independent heating and cooling thresholds for Auto mode
 - **Multi-Zone Support** - Each zone appears as a separate thermostat accessory
 - **Automatic Deadband** - Maintains 3°F separation between heating and cooling setpoints
+- **Emergency Heat Switch** - For dual-fuel systems, an optional switch to enable emergency heat only mode

 ## Installation